mysociety/pombola/README.md

 This web app allows you to store and share information on public figures, especially politicians.

-Please see the [Operations Manual](http://goo.gl/uaXup) which covers all aspects of running a Pombola site.

 For an overview of the system please see the files in docs/ - especially [OVERVIEW.md](https://github.com/mysociety/pombola/blob/master/docs/OVERVIEW.md)